lancebimbo-png/JavaFinalProject_Bimbo_LanceXyzherlee-/README.md

-# Posture Reminder System
+Posture Reminder System

-## About the Project
-This is a console-based Java program that reminds the user to fix their posture.
-The user can choose how often the reminder appears.
-When the time is reached, a popup message shows and then closes automatically.

 ---

+Many computer users forget to maintain proper posture while working for long periods of time.
+Poor posture can cause back pain and other health problems.
+This program helps solve that problem by reminding the user to fix their posture at regular time intervals.

+---

+- Console-based menu
+- User can set the reminder time in minutes
+- Popup message reminds the user to fix their posture
+- Popup automatically closes after a few seconds
+- Reminder history is stored using an array
+- Uses Object-Oriented Programming (OOP)

+---

 ## How to Run the Program
 1. Open Command Prompt (CMD)
-2. Go to the `src` folder of the project
+2. Go to the `src` folder of the project: cd C:\PostureReminder\src
-3. Compile the program
+3. Compile the program:
-4. Run the program

 ---

-## How It Works
-- The program runs in the console
-- The user sets the reminder time in minutes
-- A popup reminder appears
-- The popup closes by itself
-- Reminder history is saved using an array

----

-## Files Used
+## Sample Output
-- `Main.java` – main menu and user input
-- `PostureReminder.java` – reminder logic
-- `ReminderPopup.java` – popup window

----
+=== POSTURE REMINDER SYSTEM ===
+1. Set reminder interval (minutes)
+2. Start reminder
+3. View reminder history
+4.Exit